NikhilDwa/Audio-to-Text-Summarization/README.md

 - [x] Unit testing
 - [ ] Converting large audio file to text
 - [ ] Upload any kind of audio file
-- [ ] Convert audio to video to summarize
+- [ ] Convert video's audio to be summarize

 ## Call for Contributions